PPG Rule Book

 - You accept that there will be unavoidable hazards on the route, that may put your personal safety at risk and require due caution and diligence.
 Some examples of this include:

 b.
 Potholes, cattle grids and broken road surfaces

 e.
 Small winding roads where other vehicles may be unable to see you

 f.
 Hazardous weather conditions which may affect road safety: extreme winds, rain, snow (hopefully not…)

 - The halfway community hall requires respect, quiet, and all footwear to be removed before entering the main room.

-- All riders must pay a refundable deposit for the tracker rental of £125
+- All riders must pay a refundable deposit for the tracker rental.

 - The organiser reserves full right to refuse the participation of a rider, and will issue a full refund if so.